jurgen-kluft/dotnet-BuildSystem.Core/DESIGN.md

 FileId(5000) -> [](FileId(5001), FileId(5002))

 -- Finding deleted/modified `D:` assets
-So the game data should have a root object that has a `asset_header_t` that lists all the dependencies.
-With this we could scan and collect all required assets and find any *missing* assets.
+So the game data should have a root object that has a `asset_header_t` that lists all its dependencies.
+With this we could scan and collect all required assets and find any *missing* assets/FileId's.

 -- Finding deleted/modified `S:` assets
 Using the compiled game data C# files, the .DLL's.
 If they do not need any recompile we know that the databases should be up-to-date.

-So by
+-- Writing all Compilers in a database?
+When compiling the game data units and using reflection to find all Compilers, could we then not write all Compilers and their necessary variables to a database (including a Generation value)?

+Once we have this database we can then iterate over this database and kick of the Compilers to do the actual asset cooking.

+The generation value is used to be able to 'ignore' old/stale entries that are not valid anymore.

 # Dependency Analysis